 Tip # 3: Evolution vs. revolution

-There are few ways to add new system control to your existing network.
-One way (the expensive one) is to delete all your past investments with a reboot, and create(?) your NFV network from scratch.
+There are a few ways to add new system control to your existing network.
+One way (the expensive one) is to delete all your past investments with a reboot and create(?) your NFV network from scratch.
 This will require heavy infrastructure investments.

 Tip # 4: Flexibility and agility

 You need to make sure you can easily add more elements to your network with no need to write new code and avoid scripts.
 Like with Lego blocks you should be able to modify in a simple way in order to allow rapid and reliable network migration.

 The migration’s runtime execution environment should be open and flexible to ensure fast onboarding of new devices and services and a simple definition of migration mapping, logic and rules.
 Even if something unpredictable occurs during the migration, planning or the migration execution itself (something that usually happens), with a few mouse clicks, it can be promptly mapped/fixed in migration models without changing code and entering a prolonged software delivery cycle.

 Tip # 5: Comprehensive automation

 Automation is not an option, but rather a must in today’s world.
 When we talk about automation, we don’t mean strictly hardware, but services should be part of it too.
 Migration can be done by moving one part/end-point/block of a service chain from one PNF to a new deployed VNF, or by replacing several network functions with new ones, etc. Regardless of the specific use case, it is important to rely on advanced modeling to instruct the automation engine on how to migrate the configuration from the old to the new.

 Through GUI-based Self-service DevOps/NetOps Design Tools you can allow SDN-based network abstraction and real-time multivendor service automation across any traditional and legacy networks.

 The higher the level of flexibility and automation, the faster you can introduce new services and enable new features.